Mikyo/metapattern.github.io/remedy/remedy.md

 ##### Who you are #####
 <br>
-## Remedy blends expertise with innovation. ##
+## Remedy Partners blends deep expertise with a spirit of innovation. ##
 Your team has defined an industry once already.
-Highly capable, deeply relevant... a truly modern healthcare company.

-Blends the deep experience in VC, finance, technology and healthcare with the a fast growing, young and ambitious team.
-Cutting edge tech and analytics.
+Blending incredible expertise across sectors: venture capital, finance, technology, public policy, and healthcare with a fast growing, young and ambitious team.

-You are the grandfather, "you can trust us" of the healthcare industry.
-Innovators.
-Pioneers.
-Facilitators of the future.
-A voice you can trust in the future of healthcare delivery.
+Capable, caring, and cutting edge: this is a truly modern healthcare company.

 You are the remedy.

 --

-First mover.
-Thought leader.
-Blends deep expertise with industry-defining innovation.
 <!-- .slide: data-background="lib/img/remedy.jpg" class="white" -->